5 Ways Rasmussen University ECE Students Are Equipped to Educate in a Diverse World

 Muhs says that relevant and sometimes difficult-to-navigate current events are discussed and, though challenging, students leave the course with a much broader prospective.
 “The course pushes students to tackle what may be uncomfortable topics in order to become better equipped as educators.”

 There’s no magic wand we can wave to make everyone in the United States love and respect each other.
 Bridging cultural divides takes hard work built on a foundation of inclusive education.

-If you’re ready to roll up your sleeves and become better equipped for taking on this monumental task, Rasmussen College’s Early Childhood Education programs will be ready and waiting for you.
+If you’re ready to roll up your sleeves and become better equipped for taking on this monumental task, Rasmussen University’s Early Childhood Education programs will be ready and waiting for you.